-The responsibility for the Graduate School of Biomedical Sciences (GSBS) at Texas Tech University Health Sciences Center (TTUHSC) is under the Dean of the Graduate School of Biomedical Sciences, Douglas Stocco, Ph.D.
-The day-to-day management of the GSBS is under the auspices of Barbara C. Pence, Ph.D., Associate Dean for the Graduate School of Biomedical Sciences.
+The responsibility for the Graduate School of Biomedical Sciences (GSBS) at Texas Tech University Health Sciences Center (TTUHSC) is under the GSBS Dean, Luis Reuss, M.D.
+The day-to-day management of the GSBS is under the auspices of the three Associate Deans: Thomas Abbruscato, Ph.D.; Michael Blanton, Ph.D.; Afzal Siddiqui, Ph.D. and an Assistant Dean, Pamela Johnson, M.B.A. for the Graduate School of Biomedical Sciences.
 Graduate affairs are discussed and developed through a Graduate Council which consists of two elected representatives from each of the seven graduate programs in the GSBS, an ex officio member from the TTU Graduate School and an ex officio graduate student member.
-The Graduate Council is chaired by the GSBS Dean.
-The departmental graduate programs through the GSBS office admit graduate students.
+The Graduate Council is chaired by the GSBS Dean and serves an advisory role to the GSBS Dean.
+The departmental graduate programs, through the GSBS office, admit graduate students.
 The Graduate Faculty are approved by the sponsoring department and then the Graduate Council.